torvalds/linux/Documentation/admin-guide/l1tf.rst

     - unconditional ('always')

-   The conditional mode avoids L1D flushing after VMEXITs which execute only audited code pathes before the corresponding VMENTER.
-These code pathes have beed verified that they cannot expose secrets or other interesting data to an attacker, but they can leak information about the address space layout of the hypervisor.
+   The conditional mode avoids L1D flushing after VMEXITs which execute only audited code paths before the corresponding VMENTER.
+These code paths have been verified that they cannot expose secrets or other interesting data to an attacker, but they can leak information about the address space layout of the hypervisor.

    Unconditional mode flushes L1D on all VMENTER invocations and provides maximum protection.
 It has a higher overhead than the conditional mode.
-The overhead cannot be quantified correctly as it depends on the work load scenario and the resulting number of VMEXITs.
+The overhead cannot be quantified correctly as it depends on the workload scenario and the resulting number of VMEXITs.

    The general recommendation is to enable L1D flush on VMENTER.
 The kernel defaults to conditional mode on affected processors.